stix2you/myFlix-Angular-client/README.md

 MyFlix Angular is a Movie Catalog App to catalog Movies and store data on the Movies, Directors, Actors, Genres, and the Users who wish to view the data.
 It was built using Angular and is connected to a backend database.
 It also uses Angular Material for styling.

-Project Dependencies:
-This project uses an API built by myself, hosted here: https://stix2you-myflix-5cbcd3c20372.herokuapp.com/
+This project uses an API built by Doug Hill (stix2you@gmail.com), hosted here: https://stix2you-myflix-5cbcd3c20372.herokuapp.com/

-Further information and documentation related to this API can be found here: https://github.com/stix2you/myFlix_api
+Further information and documentation related to this API and database can be found here: https://github.com/stix2you/myFlix_api

 Git Repo for this client-side Angular project here: https://github.com/stix2you/myFlix-Angular-client